westerndigitalcorporation/cdl-tools/README.md

   enable  : Enable command duration limits disable : Disable command duration limits
 Command options:
+  --count
+	Apply to the show command.
+	Omit the descriptor details and only print the number of descriptors valid in a page
   --page <name>
 	Apply to the show and save commands.
 	Specify the target page name.
 The page name can be: